Quick facts

 Do you need a car in Tallinn?

 No. Tallinn is walkable in the center, and public transport connects the main areas.
-A car is mainly useful for certain nature day trips outside the city.
+A car is mainly useful for certain nature day trips outside the city — and even then, organised tours are an easy alternative.

 What are the best car-free day trips from Tallinn?

 Helsinki is the easiest ferry day trip.
-Tartu and Narva are great city day trips if you want a bigger contrast to Tallinn.
+Tartu and Narva are great city day trips if you want a bigger contrast to Tallinn, and a single nature anchor like the Viru Bog Trail can work with careful public-transport planning.